HeddyM/SQL-Project-1/starting_with_questions.md

 	HAVING SUM(an.units_sold) >= 5
 ORDER BY al.city, total_units_sold DESC

---to determine whethere there were sales in other cities in Canada after reviewing results
+--to determine whether there were sales in other cities in Canada after the reviewing results

 SELECT 	al.city,
 	an.units_sold